BlakeBabbProfessional/Resume/resume.typ

 == Community Involvement
 #l
 *Actor, Lead Sound Designer* – _Play for children, ‘Cry Wolf’_ #h(1fr) 2019-20
-- Worked as part of a small cast and crew to produce, then perform the shows for local elementary schools
+- Worked as part of a small cast and crew to produce and perform theatrical performances for local elementary schools
-- Performed in-character over numerous performances in front of hundreds of elementary schoolers
-- Directly involved in decision making
+- Managed sound equipment for a traveling theatre troupe

 == Skills
 #l